sonervarkan/hospital_appointment_laravel/README.md

 ## License

-This project  has no license.
+This project currently has no license.

 ## Contributing